Information on the current situation

-The Software-QS-Tag is the largest and leading conference in Germany for software quality and testing.
-Two keynotes, about 60 contributions (lectures, tutorials, workshops and research papers) in five parallel tracks, as well as an accompanying exhibition present strategies, techniques, tools and best practices for the efficient testing of software and systems in projects of different sizes and industries.
+The Software-QA-Day is the largest and leading conference in Germany for software quality and testing.
+Two keynotes, about 60 contributions (keynote, lectures, tutorials and research papers) in five parallel tracks, as well as an accompanying exhibition present strategies, techniques, tools and best practices for the efficient testing of software and systems in projects of different sizes and different fields.

 The main theme for 2020 is "Scaling across multiple dimensions":

 Invitation to submit conference papers and tutorials

-We are looking forward to field reports, tutorials, workshops and practical, new research results from software QA and testing in fields of application such as:
+We are looking forward to field reports, tutorials, workshops and practical, current research results from software QA and testing in fields of application such as:

-companyIT, E-Commerce, Web-Services, Mobile Services and Applications, Digital Media, Cloud-Computing, InternetofThings, Embedded Systems, Artificial Intelligence/Machine Learning, Robotics/Autonomous Systems, Safety Critical Systems (Medical Devices/Healthcare, Automotive, Rail, Aerospace ).
+Business applications, E-Commerce, Web-Services, Microservices, Mobile Services and Applications, Digital Media, Cloud-Computing, InternetofThings, Embedded Systems, Artificial Intelligence/Machine Learning, Robotics/Autonomous Systems, Safety Critical Systems (Medical Devices/Healthcare, Automotive, Rail, Aerospace ).

 The contributions will be presented on two conference days in five parallel tracks.
 Leading video conferencing and e-learning applications are available for digital presentations.
-Your article must be related to one of the following track topics, for example by dealing with one or more of the following questions:
+Your article must be related to one of the following track topics.
+For example, by entering into one or more of the following questions:

 - Management & Organization